The Seljuk Han of Anatolia

 Fried or grilled fish would also have been consumed.
 Fish could have been eaten in the southern hans along the Mediterranean Sea, and would have been fished fresh from the fast-running rivers next to the Kargi and Kesikköprü Hans.
 The famous carp of Lake Beyşehir would have been grilled in the Eğirdir and Ertokuş Hans.
 Eggs in all forms would have been consumed as well.

 A word on spices: Few spices were used in Seljuk cooking, except for cinnamon, pepper and salt.
 Seljuk food was not spicy.
 Other staple cooking ingredients included honey, garlic, verjuice (a highly acidic juice made by pressing unripe grapes), pekmez (grape molasses), sugar, almonds, and sirkencübin (a mixture of honey and vinegar).
+A large place was given to dried nuts and fruits.

 It is interesting to note as well that many different world culinary traditions must have found their way into hans, as the merchants came from many different cultures and their various home cooking favorites must have swirled in the pots along with the traditional Seljuk fare, creating perhaps one of the first “fusion cooking” experiments.